s341507/data2410-portfolio2/docs/rapport.md

 sudo systemctl enable mariadb
 ```

-The next step in the configuration of the database was to reset the password.
-We did that with the commands in the following code block: The following code blocks set the password for new **root password** = 123.
+The next step in the configuration of the database was to reset the root password.
+We did that with the commands in the following code block: The new password for root was set to "123"

 ```bash
 sudo mysql_secure_installation